doc4d/4d-web-studio/docs/ORDA/orda-classes.md

 ### Overview

 A computed attribute is a dataclass attribute with a data type that masks a calculation.
-[Standard 4D classes](Concepts/classes.md) implement the concept of computed properties with `get` (*getter*) and `set` (*setter*) [accessor functions](Concepts/classes.md#function-get-and-function-set).
-ORDA dataclass attributes benefit from this feature and extend it with two additional functions: `query` and `orderBy`.

 At the very minimum, a computed attribute requires a `get` function that describes how its value will be calculated.
-When a *getter* function is supplied for an attribute, 4D does not create the underlying storage space in the datastore but instead substitutes the function's code each time the attribute is accessed.
+When a *getter* function is supplied for an attribute, ORDA does not create the underlying storage space in the datastore but instead substitutes the function's code each time the attribute is accessed.
 If the attribute is not accessed, the code never executes.

 A computed attribute can also implement a `set` function, which executes whenever a value is assigned to the attribute.
 The *setter* function describes what to do with the assigned value, usually redirecting it to one or more storage attributes or in some cases other entities.